 Multipath, εmρ and εmφ

 Multipath is an uncorrelated error.
 It is a range delay symbolized by εmρ in the pseudorange equation and εmφ in the carrier phase equation.
-As the name implies it is the reception of the GPS signal via multiple paths rather than from a direct line of sight.
+As the name implies, it is the reception of the GPS signal via multiple paths rather than from a direct line of sight.
 Multipath differs from both the apparent slowing of the signal through the ionosphere and troposphere and the discrepancies caused by clock offsets.
 The range delay in multipath is the result of the reflection of the GPS signal.
-The affect of multipath on pseudorange solutions is orders of magnitude larger than it is in carrier phase solutions.
+The effect of multipath on pseudorange solutions is orders of magnitude larger than it is in carrier phase solutions.
 However, multipath in carrier phase is much harder to mitigate than multipath in pseudoranges.

 Multipath occurs when part of the signal from the satellite reaches the receiver after one or more reflections from the ground, a building, or another object.
-These reflected signals can interfere with the signal that reaches the receiver directly from the satellite and cause the correlation peak become skewed.
+These reflected signals can interfere with the signal that reaches the receiver directly from the satellite and cause the correlation peak to become skewed.

 Multipath has a different symbol in the two equations we talked about at the top.
 Multipath is simple in principle.
-Since we are measuring distances to the satellites and that is the foundation of the positions in GPS a signal that bounces from an obstruction before it reaches the antenna of the GPS receiver causes a problem.
+Since we are measuring distances to the satellites, and that is the foundation of the positions in GPS, a signal that bounces from an obstruction before it reaches the antenna of the GPS receiver causes a problem.
 If there's a bend in the signal, that upsets the distance, the range, that the receiver measures to the satellite.
-As illustrated here the obstruction can be buildings, or really any reflective surface.
+As illustrated here, the obstruction can be buildings, or really any reflective surface.

-When the GPS signal reflects before it reaches the receiver that is multipath.
+When the GPS signal reflects before it reaches the receiver, that is multipath.
 It can reflect more than once.
 It can also reflect from the ground.
 Multipath is one of the main reasons ground planes are used in geodetic work.

 Multipath occurs when part of the signal from the satellite reaches the receiver after one or more reflections or scattering from the ground, a building, or another object.
 These reflected signals can interfere with the signal that reaches the receiver directly from the satellite.
-Since carrier phase multipath is based on a fraction of the carrier wavelength and code multipath is relative to the chipping rate the affect of multipath on pseudorange solutions is orders of magnitude larger than it is in carrier phase solutions.
-The effect of multipath on a carrier phase measurement can reach a quarter of a wavelength which is about 5 cm.
+Since carrier phase multipath is based on a fraction of the carrier wavelength, and code multipath is relative to the chipping rate, the effect of multipath on pseudorange solutions is orders of magnitude larger than it is in carrier phase solutions.
+The effect of multipath on a carrier phase measurement can reach a quarter of a wavelength, which is about 5 cm.
 The effect of multipath on a pseudorange measurement can reach 1.5 times the length of a chip, though it is more often a few meters.
 However, multipath in carrier phase is harder to mitigate than multipath in pseudoranges.

 The high frequency of the GPS codes tends to limit the field over which multipath can contaminate pseudorange observations.
-Once a receiver has achieved lock, that is, its replica code is correlated with the incoming signal from the satellite; signals outside the expected chip length can be rejected.
-Generally speaking multipath delays of less than one chip, those that are the result of a single reflection, are the most troublesome.
+Once a receiver has achieved lock, that is, its replica code is correlated with the incoming signal from the satellite, signals outside the expected chip length can be rejected.
+Generally speaking, multipath delays of less than one chip, those that are the result of a single reflection, are the most troublesome.

 Fortunately, there are factors that distinguish reflected multipath signals from direct, line-of-sight, signals.
-For example, reflected signals at the frequencies used for L1, L2 and L5 tend to be weaker and more diffuse than the directly received signals.
+For example, reflected signals at the frequencies used for L1, L2, and L5 tend to be weaker and more diffuse than the directly received signals.
 Another difference involves the circular polarization of the GPS signal.
 The polarization is actually reversed when the signal is reflected.
 Reflected, multipath signals become Left Hand Circular Polarized, LHCP, whereas the signals received directly from the GPS satellites are Right Hand Circular Polarized, RHCP.
 RHCP means that it rotates clockwise when observed in the direction of propagation.
 But while the majority of multipath signals may be LHCP, it is possible for them to arrive at the received in-phase usually through an even number of multiple reflections.
 These characteristics allow some multipath signals to be identified and rejected at the receiver’s antenna.

 Most manufacturers do what they can in circuits of the receivers to limit the effect of multipath.
-For example, once a receiver's got lock on the signal it can compare the chip lengths of the signal that it's receiving to what is expected.
+For example, once a receiver's got lock on the signal, it can compare the chip lengths of the signal that it's receiving to what is expected.
 If the multipath delay is more than one chip, it's relatively easy to remove.
 Also, the reflected signal from a GPS satellite is a little bit weaker and has more diffusion than a direct signal.
-And so that's another clue.
+And so, that's another clue.
 Yet another is the fact that the GPS signal is right-hand circular polarized.
 It actually rotates in a right-hand fashion.